 Workflows are a powerful tool to automate your client process!
 They can automatically send forms, emails, scheduling invites, and more to your client through a project.
 A workflow can even create a todo for your task list and change a project's status.
 The possibilities are nearly endless!

-- Your client process written out.
-You may have more than one process if you offer multiple services, but start with the easiest one!
+Your client process.
+You may have more than one process if you offer multiple services but start with the easiest one.